How Location-Based Technologies Are Creating Out-of-Home Advertising Markets of the Future

 Zigbee and Z-Wave

 Zigbee's set of high-level communication protocols has gained significant uptake since its conception in 1998.
-Now it’s prominent among low-power wireless mesh networks that have become available in recent years for both domestic use and public installations.
+It's frequently deployed in low-power wireless mesh networks that have become available in recent years for both domestic use and public installations.
 Notably, lighting manufacturer Philips uses Zigbee for its innovative Hue smart lighting system.

 Conceived around the same time, Z-Wave has also gained good traction in smart homes.
 Z-Wave has a larger native range (100 feet) compared to Zigbee (33-66 feet), but is a less cohesive and discrete product.
 However, it operates at low frequencies around the 918/960 MHz band, whereas Zigbee can additionally connect in the 2.4Ghz range familiar as a Wi-Fi frequency.
 Since both protocols scale in a modular fashion, based on the frequency of linked units around the location, individual transmission reach is not usually a critical factor in installations.